 We wouldn’t call it cheap health insurance, but our free eBook does have tips for selecting plans that will give you the most coverage with the least drain on your pocketbook.
 (Health insurance premiums are important, but not the only factor to consider.)
 You can also read about strategies that will speed up your enrollment.

 Don’t hesitate to let us know if you hit a snag in the process – or if you’re stumped by a question about health coverage.
 Of course, we’d also love to hear about your success in getting coverage and quality healthcare.

-About us: your guide to navigating health insurance
+About us: your guide to family health insurance

 Since 1994, healthinsurance.org has been a guide for consumers seeking straightforward explanations about the workings of individual health insurance – also known as medical insurance – and help finding affordable coverage.

 The topic of insurance can be confusing, but we’re here with more information than ever: educational articles, expert health policy analysis, frequently asked questions about reform, a health insurance glossary, and guides to the healthcare marketplaces and other insurance resources in each state.

 We’re also here to help you find coverage.
 Though healthinsurance.org does not sell medical insurance, we partner with more than a half dozen other partners who do.
 That allows us to help you get health insurance quotes quickly and easily.
 Simply enter your ZIP code to receive a family health insurance quote that will help pinpoint coverage that fits your needs.